-On Saturday one of our good friends passed away.
+On a normal Saturday a few years ago, one of our good friends passed away.
 Mark never knew when he started his day that it would end in heaven.
 When he left his house to go to a local store he never knew his next destination would be his heavenly home.

 Mark and his wife had plans for their weekend.
 Mark had projects to complete, grandchildren to play with, a wife to love, and business to attend to.
 Mark thought he knew what he would be doing on Saturday.
 His wife thought she knew what their plans were.
 But in a moment Mark was gone from a massive heart attack.
 Mark’s passing was sudden, swift, and unexpected.
 When his wife texted me (Heidi) the day after his death, she said, “We had so many plans….”